jkibe/recipes/content/menus/january-2023/index.md

     image: sushi.jpg
 ---

 I'm attempting to reset the monthly updates to the usual mid-month release cycle.
-The jucier content from my jaunt abroad will have to wait for the next installment.
+The juicier content from my jaunt abroad will have to wait for the next installment.

 Though amazingly [my kitchen](http://jkibe.github.io/kitchen145/) still isn't done.
 It's still very close.
 I still don't have a working vent hood or handles on any of my cabinet doors.